1 Then Zophar the Naamathite answered and said,

 21 None of his food shall be left; therefore, no man shall look for his goods.

-22 In the fullness of his sufficiency he shall be in straits.
+22 In the fullness of his sufficiency he shall be in distress.
 Every hand of the wicked shall come upon him.

 23 When he is about to fill his belly, God shall cast the fury of his wrath upon him and shall rain it upon him while he is eating.